-We recommend Martin's Cages.
-The website is www.martinscages.com.
+The website for Martin's Cages is www.martinscages.com.
 They are located in PA and ship quickly.
 We require at least a R-680 Rat Lodge or R-695 Rat Skyscraper.
 Powder coated cages last longer than galvanized cages and are nicer on little rat paws.
 The wire levels of Martin's Cages need to be covered with a safe solid material such as pieces of vinyl floor tiles or ceramic tiles.
+(Note: Martin's cages is currently closed due to ownership changes, used cages can sometimes be purchased)